Come Grow with Us!

 – Self-motivated, excellent communicator, with the ability to work alone as well as with others

 – Commitment to being present and punctual on workdays

 – Willingness to work outdoors in all weather; able to lift up to 40 pounds

 – Interest in food waste reduction and urban agriculture

 – Ability to perform diverse, sometimes repetitive, tasks that can be physically demanding

-To apply, qualified candidates should complete the online form at bit.ly/CP_qbgintern and email a resume to [email protected].
+To apply, qualified candidates should send a resume and cover letter to [email protected].
 Your cover letter should include any previous experience (not required) with agriculture or compost, your motivation for completing the internship, your availability, and how you heard about the internship.
-Please put “Farm and Compost Internship 2018” in the subject line of the email.
+Please put “Farm and Compost Internship 2019” in the subject line of the email.
 Applications are accepted on a rolling basis.
 The deadline to apply is Monday, February 4, 2019.
 Queens Botanical Garden is an equal opportunity employer.

 Your The NYC Compost Project hosted by Queens Botanical Garden works to rebuild NYC’s soils by providing New Yorkers with the knowledge, skills, and opportunities they need to produce and use compost locally.
 The NYC Compost Project is funded and managed by the NYC Department of Sanitation’s Bureau of Recycling and Sustainability.
 Learn more at nyc.gov/compostproject and queensbotanical.org/farmandcompost/